-Many times we have heard the phrase “it is a matter of attitude” but, do we know what it means?
-Do we know what it implies and truly means?
+We have often heard the phrase “it is a matter of attitude.”
+But, do we truly know what it means?
+Let’s start by defining what attitude is.

-Besides, the individual’s attitude is developed and depends on the environment in which this attitude is developed, and, it can also depend on inherited or biological patterns, and the negative or positive reinforcement the person exercises when facing certain stimulus.
+An individual’s attitude is developed and depends on their environment.
+It can also depend on inherited or biological patterns, and the negative or positive reinforcement the person receives when facing certain stimuli.

-Then, the approach we have on any situation we could face in life will depend on the concepts and the basis of the development that have been built throughout our lives, based on the experiences we have lived and the internal and external factors that lead us to perceive that situation in one way or another.
-Therefore, our way of acting before such situation will depend on the attitude we decide to have when facing it.
+Thus, the approach we take to situations will depend on the experiences we have lived and the internal and external factors that lead us to perceive that situation in a certain way.
+Therefore, how we act in a situation will depend on the attitude we decide to have when facing it.

-The results and perspectives we will obtain will be the reflection of the actions we take motivated by the attitudes we manifest in the midst of adversity or “good fortune”.
+The results and perspectives we get are a reflection of the actions we take that are motivated by the attitudes we manifest amid adversity or “good fortune.”

-Sometimes the way we see life and how we face what it has set for us make the difference between happiness or sadness, and between satisfaction or frustration.
-Because sometimes, what happens to us or, at least, the way we perceive it, is a matter of attitude.
+Sometimes the way we see life and how we face it makes the difference between happiness or sadness, between satisfaction or frustration.
+Sometimes, what happens to us or, at least, the way we perceive it, is a matter of attitude.

-Many people have adopted a very pessimistic perception throughout their lives and they do not find a way out to overcome that event that affects them.
-This way, they avoid taking responsibility when facing the happenings that life gives them.
+Many people have adopted a very pessimistic perception throughout their lives.
+And they do not find a way to overcome events that affect them.
+In this way, they avoid taking responsibility when facing life.

 These people, generally, put all the responsibility regarding their “disgrace” outside their orbit of action.
-This is called external locus of control.
-It is always the other person who is responsible or “guilty” of any negative situation in his/her life.
+This is called an external locus of control.
+It is always the other person who is responsible for any negative situation in his/her life.
 Phrases like “you are the one to blame for all my problems” are common among these people.

 Very little is said about Joseph.
-Every sermon that is preached around this December holiday season is about Mary, the baby Jesus, the wise men and shepherds.
+Every sermon that is preached around this December holiday season is about Mary, the baby Jesus, the wise men, and the shepherds.
 But Joseph’s attitude in this whole plot of Jesus’ birth is interesting.